stackrox/stackrox/qa-tests-backend/README.md

 # Adding Tests
 ## Annotations
-New tests are added with a `@Category` annotation to indicate which to which group the test belongs.
+New tests are added with a `@Tag` annotation to indicate which to which group the test belongs.
 The default test group that runs in CI is the `BAT` group.